Safran-Foer/Algorithm/README.md

 =========

 An place for several algorithms.
-I'm Safran Nabokov.
+I'm Nabokov Safran.
 Android developer.